Resources for Aging

-Senior Friendship Centers offers legal assistance in partnership with Gulf Coast Legal Services in Venice and Sarasota on a limited basis.
+Senior Friendship Centers offers legal assistance in partnership with Gulf Coast Legal Services in Venice and United Way in Sarasota on a limited basis.
 Our legal partners are volunteer professionals providing a one-time 30-minute consultation for free with an appointment.
 Hours and days of availability vary considerably and you’ll need to call the location near you to find out the attorneys’ availability.
 In Sarasota call (941) 955-2122 and in Venice call (941) 493-3065.

 Senior Friendship Centers provides a welcoming, safe place for older adults through loss/grief and discussion groups offered regularly through the Activity Center.
 Find out more by viewing our weekly calendar.